Connect with others who understand.

 Comorbidities may also influence your prognosis.
 A retrospective study of 181 people with DLBCL found that complete remission rates were higher among people with a score of 0 to 1 on the Charlson Comorbidity Index compared to a score of 2 or greater — 77 percent compared to 50 percent.
 The study also found that the three-year overall survival rate was higher among those with fewer comorbid conditions.

-Common Comorbidities in Hodgkin Lymphoma
+Common Comorbidities With Hodgkin Lymphoma

 • COPD